-But on a serious note, when websites just regurgitate the same information over and over again it can be tiresome for the reader.
-In some cases, look up synonyms of words that you may have overused in the text and reword some of it.
+But seriously.
+When websites just regurgitate the same information over and over again, it can be tiresome for the reader.
+Look for synonyms on words you may have overused while writing and reword some of it.
 This will make the reading easier for potential customers.
-Also, try to add some variety to your content.
+Additionally, try to add some variety to your content.
 Your site should contain different pages that each have their own identity and purpose.
-Your content doesn’t have to be too long, but should contain quality information that promotes all aspects of your business.
+Your content doesn’t have to be too long, but it should contain quality information that promotes all aspects of your business.

 5. Original Content

-Keep these 5 things in mind the next time you’re thinking of adding content to your website, and good luck.
+Keep these 5 things in mind the next time you’re thinking of adding content to your website.
+Believe it or not, the words on your website are what really lead people to click your call-to-action.
 If you need help creating a polished product that represents your brand, contact us at Design Extensions.
-We specialize in website development, marketing and branding, and our in-house copywriter oversees the written content on all projects.
+We specialize in websites and marketing, and our in-house copywriter oversees the written content on all projects.